-The mission of the Department of Communication Disorders is to advance knowledge and learning in science and clinical practice through research, teaching, and clinical service.
+The mission of the Department of Communication Disorders is to build belonging, achievement, and growth through Christlike service to:

 The department offers both undergraduate and graduate (MS) degrees in the discipline of communication disorders.
 The programs prepare students who have both strong academic knowledge in the field of communication disorders and a desire to apply this knowledge to remediate communication disorders across the life span.

 The mission of the department thus aligns with institutional objectives of educating the minds and spirits of students, advancing truth and knowledge, and extending the blessings of this knowledge to individuals outside the university.